mahendra-nith/Audio-to-sign-language-converter/README.md

 This project convert audio file to text and then corresponding image or GIFs.

-Speech-to-Sign-language-Translator
+Audio-to-Sign-language-Translator

 An application which takes in live speech or audio recording as input, converts it into text and displays the relevant Indian Sign Language images or GIFs.

 Front-end using EasyGui.
-Speech as input through microphone using PyAudio.
+Audio as input through microphone using PyAudio.
 Speech recognition using Google Speech API.
 Text Preprocessing using NLP.
 Dictionary based Machine Translation.